Real food, gluten-free meals, and eclectic music!

-We started out basing our meals on the principles of the primal diet, shown above in the food pyramid – also sometimes referred to as paleo, low-carb or the “caveman diet” .
+We started out this blog basing our meals on the principles of the primal diet, also sometimes referred to as paleo, low-carb or the “caveman diet” .
 It makes sense to us from an evolutionary standpoint to eat foods were available to the early humans – namely meat, seafood, fresh vegetables and fruits, nuts and seeds.
 One could say the focal point of this eating plan is avoiding sugars and grains, particularly grains that contain gluten.
 Although neither of us has been diagnosed as gluten-intolerant, we know that we feel better for giving it up.
 Although we have not completely given up all grains, we do try to be restrained in our consumption of rice and anything with corn (organic/non-GMO polenta, cornmeal, etc.).

 More recently, I heard about the Perfect Health Diet.
 I think this is a more accurate representation of how we eat, since it includes rice and the “pleasure foods” that we’ve never seen fit to give up.
 When making long-term dietary choices, it makes no sense to absolutely deny yourself foods that make you happy.
 Life is short, after all.
 Who wants to spend it without decadent dark chocolate, paella, cheesy goodness, Pinot noir, and roasted nuts?